Muphys/ship_detection/README.md

 python train/train_net.py
 ```

 You can download the initial weight [here](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md) and custom the training configuration in the script yourself.
-By default, the model will be trained with augmented data and the augmenting methods are also appointed as rotate, flip, change brightness and contrast.
+By default, the model will be trained with augmented data and the augmenting methods are appointed as rotate, flip, change brightness and contrast.
 You can implement your onw augmenting methods and add them to the list or not use data augmentation at all.

 As mentioned in the report, I tested multiple configurations in the training phase and compared them with each other.
 The training log for each configuration I tested is also in train/ along with the visualization of it.
 You can compare them yourself if you wish.